marekmaskarinec/creed/README.md

 * `apply  ( g -- )` -   apply g
 * `@      ( -- )` -     apply the current group recursively
 * `branch ( ngg -- )` - apply the first g if n is non zero, else apply the second g
+* `while  ( gg -- )` -  while the top of the stack after running group 1 is 1,
+                        runs group 2
 * `awas   ( g -- )` -   apply with altered state - applies the group with the marked
                         text as the buffer, and then substitutes it back

 ### Stack operation: